NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 ### Start EP-Launch

 EP-Launch is located in the main directory/folder for EnergyPlus.
 In addition, it is available on the shortcut menu for EnergyPlus.
 By double clicking on the EP-Launch icon you get the screen shown above (Figure 35) for running a single input file.
 The EP-Launch program simply starts other programs and allows you to avoid having to use the DOS command line prompt to run EnergyPlus.
-More help is provided for the program under the “Help” menu.
+More help is provided for the program under the "Help" menu.

 ### Selecting Input and Weather Files